What is HACCP Food Safety Management System?

-- Factors that can influence food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.
+- Factors influencing food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.

-- It is the ability to track any food through all stages of production, processing, and distribution.
+- It is the ability to track any food through all production, processing, and distribution stages.

 - Traceability means that food movements can be traced one step backward and one step forward at any point in the supply chain.

 - If a problem arises, there should be a mechanism with a food processing unit to retrieve food products from the food supply chain.

-- For a successful implementation of the plan, trained manpower at all levels is required.
+- To successfully implement the plan, trained manpower at all levels is required.

 - All personnel working in food processing needs to be trained, and the training needs vary from cadre to cadre.

-Benefits of Application of HACCP to the Industry
+What are the benefits of the Application of HACCP to the Industry?

 - In conventional end-product testing, there is a risk of losing the entire product batch if it fails to meet the product specifications/standards.

-- Application of HACCP assures the production of safer and business risk is low and compliance to regulations.
+- Applying HACCP assures the production of safer and low business risk and compliance with regulations.

-- With proper documentation, the staff is very clear about food safety requirements, which improves time management.
+- The staff is clear about food safety requirements with proper documentation, improving time management.

 HACCP Benefits to Customers

-The risk from food hazards is reduced to the consumers if they are consuming HACCP certified foods and thereby it increases consumer confidence in food.
+The risk from food hazards is reduced for the consumers if they consume HACCP-certified foods, thereby increasing consumer confidence in food.

 HACCP Benefits to the Government

-- The application of HACCP in the food industry helps the government in more than one way.
+- Applying HACCP in the food industry helps the government in more than one way.

-- It helps in efficient food control and also reduces health care costs due to improved public health
+- It helps efficient food control and reduces health care costs due to improved public health.

-- Assured safe food supplies facilitate better international food trade.
+- Assured safe food supplies and facilitated better international food trade.

-In Addition, to HACCP audits we also offer a range of complimentary services:
+In Addition, to HACCP audits, TUV Austria BIC. also offers a range of complimentary services:

 - ISO 45001 – Occupational Health & Safety Management System